gauravsingh55/Eongaku/README.md

 -------------------------------------------------------------------------------------------------------------

-The model in the app has used a CNN algorithm on FER-2013 dataset that is giving us a accuracy of 63.2%, It classifies the image into four moods Fear, Happy, Neutral, Sad and plays music accordingly.
+The model in the app has used a CNN algorithm on FER-2013 dataset that is giving us an accuracy of 63.2%, It classifies the image into four moods Fear, Happy, Neutral, Sad and plays music accordingly.